1Panel-dev/appstore/apps/phpmyadmin/README_en.md

-# phpMyAdmin
+## Introduction

-phpMyAdmin is an open-source, web-based MySQL database management tool that allows users to manage MySQL databases through a web browser.
+**phpMyAdmin** is an open-source, web-based MySQL database management tool that allows users to manage MySQL databases through a web browser.

-## Main Features:
+## Features

 ### Database Management